Bogor Botanical Gardens: Teijsmann Garden

 A small garden with a French rose garden layout was built in 1884 by M. Treub, as its name the garden was built as a memoir of Johannes Elias Teijsmann for his contribution to the garden's development.
 At the center of the garden lies the Teijsmann monument, erected using granite from Berlin.

+Astrid Park

+One of the historical and interesting places in Bogor Botanical Gardens is Astrid Avenue, this road was built in 1929 to welcome the arrival of Queen Astrid from Belgium who visited Bogor Botanical Gardens.
+Along this road are planted canna flowers, with red and yellow flowers like the colors of the Belgian flag.

 Medicine Garden

 This section of the garden contains plants that are commonly used for medicine ingredients and herbalism.
 Plants are separated into different sections according to their size and species.
 Descriptions of each of the different plants and their purpose as medicine ingredients are written for visitors.

 Mexican Garden

 A small patch of the botanical garden is dedicated to desert plants.
 There are roughly 100 species of cactus, agave, yucca and succulent plants from around Asia and the Americas.

 Soedjana Kassan Garden

 This garden is located at the north-eastern corner of the botanic garden and was built to commemorate Soedjana Kassan, who was head of Bogor Botanical Garden from 1959 to 1964.
 At the center of the garden, there are plants which are arranged to form Indonesia's national symbol of Garuda.